 Manila Village reeks of history, but it’s the trout that draw oodles of modern-day anglers.

+Anglers who fish the Manila Village area located in Barataria Bay just to the south of New Orleans may or may not know the historical significance of the spot.
 Made popular by magazine articles and television shows throughout the last several decades, Manila Village used to be a thriving, 50-acre marshland complete with houses built on stilts and platforms that were used for drying shrimp.

 In fact, an excerpt from The Filipino Americans (1763 – Present): Their History, Culture, and Traditions states that the Manilamen at Manila Village introduced the practice of drying shrimp to the state and even the entire country.